 |PTSD||Severe/Moderately Severe||£21,730 to £94,470||Such cases will involve permanent effects which prevent the injured person from working at all or at least from functioning at anything approaching the pre-trauma level.|

-When pursuing a claim for compensation, there may be numerous elements that could play a significant role within the process.
-In addition to the physical damages you have experienced after a chest injury, you could potentially have grounds to claim compensation for the financial loss, which would come in the form of special damages.
-For example, if a negligent third party has inflicted life-altering health conditions upon you such as lung cancer, asbestosis, mesothelioma, and emphysema, the financial losses you may have incurred such as loss of income, medical expenses, travel expenses, care expenses could be accounted for within a potential settlement amount.
+When pursuing a compensation claim, there may be numerous elements that could play a significant role within the process.
+In addition to the physical damages you have experienced after a chest injury, you could potentially have grounds to claim compensation for the financial loss, which would come in special damages.
+For example, if a negligent third party has inflicted life-altering health conditions upon you such as lung cancer, asbestosis, mesothelioma, and emphysema, the financial losses you may have incurred such as loss of earnings, medical expenses, travel expenses, care expenses could be accounted for within a potential settlement amount.

 If you have suffered from a chest injury due to third party negligence, you might be searching for a personal injury solicitor to conduct your claim.
-If a third party’s negligence has inflicted a chest injury upon you, you could be eligible to make a claim under a no win no fee agreement.
+If a third party’s negligence has inflicted a chest injury upon you, you could be eligible to claim under a No Win No Fee agreement.
 No win no fee agreements may also be referred to as Conditional Fee Agreements (CFA).
 In simple terms, this acts as a contract between the claimant and the personal injury solicitor, stating that the claimant may be required to pay a success fee if the case has a successful outcome.
 By English law, this fee is capped at 25%.

 It is worth remembering that compensation claims could be affected by a personal injury claim time limit known as a ‘limitation period’.
 This means you have 3 years from the accident date or from the date your injuries were medically diagnosed to begin your claim.
-There may be exceptions in some instances, so to discover more information and to find out whether your claim meets the time limit, please contact a member of our team today.
+There may be exceptions in some instances, so to discover more information and to find out whether your chest injury claims meet the time limit, please contact a member of our team today.

-We hope that this online guide has successfully outlined the different effects relating to a chest injury and how a third party could be at fault.
-In relation to this online guide and the information that has been provided, we wanted to supply extra materials that could be of use when seeking compensation.
-From relevant sources such as the NHS, the HSE and Citizen’s Advice, you can find these materials located down below.
+We hope that this online guide has successfully outlined the different effects of a chest injury and how a third party could be at fault.
+About this online guide and the information that has been provided, we wanted to supply extra materials that could be of use when seeking compensation.
+From relevant sources such as the NHS, the HSE and Citizen’s Advice, you can find these materials below.

 Accident at Work – How To Make A Compensation Claim